Process Capability Index: How To Calculate CpK?

 Process Capability Index ( CpK) is a very important statistical analysis tool to determine the current capability of a manufacturer in meeting customer requirements and the future prediction of how that process will be capable of meeting the specification.

-Let us learn more about Process Capability Index in this article.
+Let us learn more about the Process Capability Index in this article.
 We will also learn about how to calculate the process capability index.

 But before that, let us learn what is Process Capability and what is the importance of Process Capability in a system